oracle/linux-uek/Documentation/admin-guide/cgroup-v2.rst

 	high limit is used and monitored properly, this limit's utility is limited to providing the final safety net.

+  memory.peak
+	A read-only single value file which exists on non-root cgroups.

+	The max memory usage recorded for the cgroup and its descendants since the creation of the cgroup.

   memory.oom.group
 	A read-write single value file which exists on non-root cgroups.
 The default value is "0".